sunny7899/sunny7899/Interview_QA.md

 check interview questions experience see top applicaant jobs where u can be good fit job smooth onboarding process companyname abroad - linkedin

+Why you are credible +

+Your role and/or any previous roles that are relevant +

+Any extracurricular professional accolades or organizations you’re part of +

+Something personal that both humanizes you and that you wouldn’t be embarrassed to share during an icebreaker session

+Here’s an example of what that could look like:

+As a seasoned Software Architect with over a decade of experience, Sarah Smith is not just a code wrangler but a creative problem solver.
+Having worked on transformative projects at leading tech companies, including her current role as a Senior Developer at Quantum Solutions Inc., she is a driving force behind cutting-edge software solutions.
+Sarah is an active member of the Open Source Advocates Alliance, where she contributes to fostering collaborative innovation in the tech community.
+Her commitment to excellence has earned her recognition with the "CodeCraft Prodigy" award from the Software Developers Guild.
+Outside of the tech realm, Sarah is an avid board game enthusiast and even developed her own coding-themed strategy game, showcasing her passion for both work and play.